 Candidate committee operation is straightforward.
-Records of committee activity for contributions such as amount, date, contributor information, deposit records, and records of committee activity for expenditures such as amount, date, vendor name, receipts, invoices, contracts, and other committee activity must be maintained and used to file documents.
-Documents submitted for filing must be accurate, supported by committee records, and filed timely.
+Records of committee activity for contributions such as amount, date, contributor information, deposit records, and records of committee activity for expenditures such as amount, date, vendor name, receipts, invoices, contracts, and other committee activity must be maintained and used to file documents with the Ethics Commission.
+Documents filed with the Ethics Commission must be accurate, supported by committee records, and filed timely.
 To ensure compliance with the law, candidates should set policies and procedures to ensure information is maintained and reported by the committee as required by law.